-The institute itself represents traditional Japanese architecture and is made to look like the house of an aristocratic family from the Heian period.
-The interior features an auditorium, library, several classrooms, a meeting room, library and a gallery space; many of which are sectioned off by the sliding rice paper doors found in traditional Japanese homes.
-A beautiful traditional garden surrounds the institute and boasts the only Japanese cherry trees in Rome.
-Tours of the garden are available in the spring and fall by phone request (T. 06.9484.4655) and usually last 30 minutes.
+The architect of the building, Yoshida Isoya, highlighted building materials like wood, cloth wall coverings, gold surfaces, curtains and Japanese paper sliding doors to retain the desired style.
+Additionally, a beautiful traditional garden surrounds the institute and boasts the only Japanese cherry trees in Rome.
+Free tours of the garden are available in the spring and fall by phone request (T. 06.9484.4655) and usually last 30 minutes.

-The institute offers a wide range of unique programs including weekly language classes, culture classes, concerts, exhibitions, Japanese film screenings (with Italian subtitles) and free cultural activities.
+Furthermore, the institute offers a wide range of unique programs including weekly language classes, culture classes, concerts, exhibitions, Japanese film screenings (with Italian subtitles) and free cultural activities.
 (See website for full details.)

 ISTITUTO GIAPPONESE DI CULTURA

 July 9.00-12.30 / 13.00-16.30 – Saturday Closed

 Saturday 9:30-13:00 with limited service for consultation and loans.